College of Public Health and Health Professions

 This address shall include the current status of the college, including major accomplishments, concerns/challenges, and fiscal decisions related to the strategic plan.
 Any supporting documents provided (e.g. slides, fiscal data) will be available for review by the faculty.

 Electronically presented material will be posted on the college web site within one business day following the address.

-B. With input from the faculty, including but not limited to, the Faculty Council and Executive Leadership Committee (see Article III, Section 4), the dean shall prepare and present a strategic plan to the faculty for adoption.
+B. With input from the faculty, including but not limited to, the Faculty Council and Executive Leadership Committee, the Dean shall prepare and present a strategic plan to the faculty for adoption.
 Following adoption, all members of the college have responsibility for implementing the strategic plan.
 The strategic plan shall be evaluated by the Executive Leadership Committee and the Faculty Council at least once every five years.
-Suggestions for amendments, changes, or modifications to an adopted strategic plan may be raised by any faculty member to his or her chair, the Faculty Council, or the dean or his or her representatives.
+Suggestions for amendments, changes, or modifications to an adopted strategic plan may be raised by any faculty member to his or her chair, the Faculty Council, or the Dean or his or her representatives.

-C. The dean will conduct necessary college elections as required by this Constitution and as may be required for the effective administration of the College.
+C. The Dean will ensure necessary college elections as required by these Constitutional bylaws and as may be required for the effective administration of the College.

 Each department within the college shall have a chair.
 Chairs shall serve as the chief academic and administrative officers of the department and shall at the same time hold academic rank in that department.
-Each chair is responsible to the dean for administration of the department and is responsible to the faculty for decision making regarding departmental activities related to the college and department missions and strategic plans.
+Each chair is appointed by the Dean and responsible to the Dean for administration of the department.
+Each chair is responsible to department faculty for decision making regarding departmental activities related to the college and department missions and strategic plans.